mindsdb/mindsdb-docs-old/mindsdb-docs/docs/installation/source.md

 5. You're done!

-To check if everything works, start MindsDB server:
+To check if everything works, start the MindsDB server:

 ```
 python -m mindsdb
 ```

-* To access MindsDB APIs visit `http://127.0.0.1:47334/api`.
+* To access MindsDB APIs, visit `http://127.0.0.1:47334/api`.
-* To access MindsDB Scout visit  `http://127.0.0.1:47334/`
+* To access MindsDB Studio, visit  `http://127.0.0.1:47334/`

-## Install troubleshooting
+## Installation troubleshooting

 !!! failure "No module named mindsdb"
-    If you got this error, make sure that your virtual environment is activated.
+    If you get this error, make sure that your virtual environment is activated.

 !!! failure "ImportError: No module named {dependency name}"
-    In case you skipped the 3th step, simmilar error can happen.
+    This type of error can occur if you skipped the 3rd step.
 Make sure that you install all of the MindsDB requirements.

 !!! failure "This site can’t be reached.
 127.0.0.1 refused to connect."
-    Please check the MindsDB server console in case the server is still in `starting` phase.
-If server started and there is some error displayed, please report that on our [GitHub](https://github.com/mindsdb/mindsdb/issues).
+    Please check the MindsDB server console in case the server is still in the `starting` phase.
+If the server has started and there is an error displayed, please report it on our [GitHub](https://github.com/mindsdb/mindsdb/issues).